How do I reduce my company’s tax bills for R&D?

 For the purpose of tax reliefs, research and development (R&D) takes place when a project seeks to achieve an advance in science or technology.
 This means an improvement in overall knowledge or capability by resolving systematic or technological uncertainties.
 The development may increase efficiency, functionality or productivity.

-Companies can qualify by developing new products for resale or developing new products or processes for their own internal use.
+Companies can qualify by developing new products for resale, or developing new products or processes for their own internal use.

 As long as an activity qualifies as R&D, you may be able to claim two kinds of tax relief: R&D tax allowances and/or R&D tax reliefs.